 Week 2 Meal Plan

-The base of this week’s wedding diet meal plan is similar to week 1, but now you will add back gluten-free grains and fish.
+This week’s meal plan for your pre-wedding nutrition is similar to week 1, but now you’ll reintroduce gluten-free grains and fish.
 Feel free to cook big batches of meals to save you time.
 Don’t forget to stay hydrated.

 Here are your sample meals for this week: